The following types of information are stored in the post office:

 Library databases (dmsh.db and dmxxnn01-FF.db)

-In addition to the POA back-up and roll-forward process, you should still back up the ngwguard.db, ngwguard.fbk, and ngwguard.rfl files regularly to protect against media failure.
-Without a valid ngwguard.db file, you cannot access your e-mail.
+In addition to the POA fall-back and roll-forward process, you should still back up the ngwguard.db, ngwguard.fbk, and ngwguard.rfl files regularly to protect against media failure.
+Without a valid ngwguard.db file, you cannot access your email.
 With current ngwguard.fbk and ngwguard.rfl files, a valid ngwguard.db file can be rebuilt should the need arise.

 The ngwguard.dc file is the structural template for building the guardian database and its subordinate databases.
 Also called a dictionary file, the ngwguard.dc file contains schema information, such as data types and record indexes.
 If this dictionary file is missing, no additional databases can be created in the post office.